Hong Kong is a dynamic place with a fascinating history and culture, and you’re spoiled for choice when it comes to visiting its many museums.

 Hong Kong Museum of Art

 There are a number of art museums in Hong Kong, but this one is the largest, boasting a collection of more than 15,000 pieces.
 The galleries cover Chinese antiquities, calligraphy, fine art, works by local Hong Kong artists, and historical pictures painted by Western artists who travelled to Hong Kong and China in the 18th and 19th centuries.
 On Sundays, there is also a free afternoon concert from 3:30 pm to 4:30 pm.
-Note: This museum is undergoing renovation and due to reopen in November 2019.
+The museum closed in 2015 for extensive renovations and expansion.
+It reopened in late 2019, so if you haven’t been in years, it’s a good time to check out the new space!

 Hong Kong Space Museum